betaorionis4/Calibra_Photometry/README.md

 # StarID Astronomical Photometry Pipeline

-**Version:** 1.0
+**Version:** 1.1
+**Description:**
-**Description:** An automated, highly robust Python pipeline for extracting scientific-grade photometry, calibrating zero points, and estimating formal CCD errors from astronomical FITS images.
+An automated, highly robust Python pipeline for extracting scientific-grade photometry, calibrating zero points, and estimating formal CCD/CMOS errors from astronomical FITS images.
+The code was created with lots of help from Google Antigravity (various agents), guided by me.
+I have made several tests to verify the results and ensure the results are reasonable.
+This code is far from what codes like, e.g., AIJ or Tycho Tracker can do.
+The purpose is simply to have a playground for understanding the principles of CCD/CMOS based photometry and having a tool to compare to what AIJ or Tycho Tracker provide as fluxes, zero points, etc,

 ---